houndstooth/houndstoothcraft/README.md

 Just as the pattern setting submodules map onto the `patternState`, the app submodules map onto an `appState`.

-## execution & component hierarchy
+## execution and component hierarchy

 This section straddles both the `app` and `pattern` modules.
 It uses elements from both.